Casterlabs/caffeinated-sdk/development/index.md

 ## Plugin Loading
 While the SDK may look similar to Bukkit, it is not the same.
-Your plugin class will need to be annotated with `@PluginImplementation` to be found and loaded, you can even load multiple plugins in the same jar file.
+Your plugin class will need to be annotated with `@PluginImplementation` to be found and loaded.
+(You can have multiple plugins in the same jar file)

 ```java
 @PluginImplementation